uga-libraries/aspace_scripts/README.md

 ## update_containers.py
 This script updates ArchivesSpace containers from a spreadsheet

+## update_ms30002f.py
+This script transfers a series of archival objects from ms3000_2e to ms3000_2f at the top level

 ## update_subjects_agents.py
 This scirpt deletes and merges subjects from a spreadsheet